Thursday, March 30, 2017

 The Road Heavy opened, playing some Southern Blues/Rock.
 A good size audience reacted well to this local band,who would not sound out of place in any southern honky-tonk.

 October 1999 at the Central Coast Leagues Club was the last time I saw the Tea Party.
-With my leaving Oz for England and eventually the US, and their extended hiatus, the opportunity had not arisen until now to see this great band again.
+With my leaving Oz for England and eventually living in the US, and their extended hiatus, the opportunity had not arisen until now to see this great band again.
 Thunderous applause greeted the band and the opening 1-2 of Army Ants and Babylon was top notch.
 I had forgotten how good this album was, but with great versions of Release and Temptation (amongst others), it was easy to get back into the night.

 The 2nd set started with their most rocking song, Writing's On The Wall, which was the highlight of the night and a hell of an crowd energizer.
 The Bazaar was my much needed Edges of Twilight fix, and it was also great to hear the All Along The Watchtower and Stairway To Heaven woven into Heaven's Coming Down - which seemed to be the favorite of the Canadians.